Celebrating Sixteen Years Online.

 We ordinarily recommend that plans be submitted to a few selected yards for their construction estimates.
 We have worked with a variety of builders in a number of places worldwide.
 We will try to match a project with an appropriate builder, even if that may be outside the US.

 During the Construction Phase of the process, there may be various requests for additional services in support of construction.
-Although we don't get into project management per se, we remain available to act as owner's representative during construction whenever we are asked to do so.
-In other words, although we do not get involved in managing personnel, scheduling or purchasing, when we are asked to do so we are pleased to remain involved in order to manage the flow of information and specifications for the builder.
+Although we don't get into project management per se, we remain available to act as the owner's representative during construction whenever we are asked to do so.
+In other words, although we do not get involved in managing personnel, scheduling or purchasing, we are pleased to remain involved in order to manage the flow of information and specifications for the builder.

 Additional Drawings, Documents, Schematics...

-Ordinarily, system schematics are developed in-house by the builder (e.g. plumbing) or by system suppliers (e.g. electrical).
-On occasion the owner or builder may request that we provide basic schematics or additional drawings to illustrate specialized features or other details in support of construction, say in order to communicate owner requests to the builder.
+Ordinarily, system schematics are developed in-house by the builder (e.g. plumbing, fuel system, etc.) or by system suppliers (e.g. electrical, hydraulic, air conditioning, etc.).
+On occasion the owner or builder may request that we provide basic schematics or additional drawings to illustrate specialized features or other details in support of construction in order to communicate specific owner requests to the builder.

 NC Cutting Files